Gerry Thompson, AWS, SFCA, NWWS, CSPWC, ARCT, UFV (dip)

 In 1974 Gerry moved to Abbotsford, British Columbia.
 She continued to teach piano and music theory, also training student teachers in her studio, Thompson Studios.
 During those years she played violin in the Fraser Valley Symphony Orchestra.

 She enrolled in the Fine Arts program at the Fraser Valley College, now called the University of the Fraser Valley.
-After graduating from the program, majoring in Painting and Printmaking, Gerry began to teach watercolor in the Continuing Education Department of the College.
-Her classes continued for several years, until she moved back to Vancouver in 1989.
-With her encouragement and initial mentoring, her students formed The Fraser Valley Watercolour Society.
-These artists flourish to this day.
+After graduating from the program, majoring in Painting and Printmaking, Gerry began to teach watercolor in the Continuing Education Department of the College for seven years, until she moved back to Vancouver.

 In June, 2014, she travelled to Fabriano, Italy, where The Gathering #2 was one of 12 Canadian paintings invited to be displayed at the international exhibition, Fabriano in Watercolour 2014.
 In 2015 her watercolour, Lady In Waiting, was displayed in Fabriano, and in 2017 Stonewalled and in 2018 Gated Community #3 were also included in the Fabriano exhibitions.

-As a popular workshop instructor and juror she has travelled to locations in Canada, United States, France, and Spain.
+As a popular workshop instructor and juror she has travelled to locations in Canada, United States

 Painting and music are my lifelong loves.
 Music was an integral part of my daily living while growing up in Vancouver, British Columbia with my eight siblings.
 My performing on the piano began at an early age.
 Later I gradually added violin, accordion, organ, and synthesizer.

 After my son was born I picked up a paintbrush, and to this day my passion for painting and drawing has never diminished.
 My own three children grew up in a home that was filled with music and visual art.
 This has positively influenced their individual specific career choices and interests.